RobinHerbots/Inputmask/README.md

 ### JIT Masking
 Just in time masking.
 With the jitMasking option you can enable jit masking.
 The mask will only be visible for the user entered characters.
+Default: false

+Value can be true or a threshold number or false.

 ```javascript
    Inputmask("date", { jitMasking: true }).mask(selector);